lastweek/linux-xperf-4.19.44/README.md

 ## Purpose

-This repo is slighly hacked linux kernel that can be used to measure user and kernel space crossing latencies in CPU cycles.
+This repo is a slighly hacked linux kernel that can be used to measure user and kernel space crossing latency in CPU cycles.
 Crossing meant ring level change within CPU, e.g., SYSCALL, interrupt, or exceptions.

 This repo only measure the crossing overhead of page fault, which should